 - 1. Independent directors must comprise a majority of a listed company's board. - 2.
 For a director to be deemed "independent," the board must affirmatively determine that the director has no material relationship with the listed company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the company).
 Companies must disclose these determinations. - The basis for a board determination that a relationship is not material must be disclosed in the annual proxy statement (or in the company's annual report on Form 10-K if the company does not file an annual proxy statement). - A board may adopt and disclose categorical standards to assist it in determining director independence and may make a general disclosure if a director meets these standards.
-Any independence determination for a director who does not meet these standards must be specifically explained. - The NYSE does not view the ownership of even a significant amount of stock, by itself, as a bar to an independence finding.
+Any independence determination for a director who does not meet these standards must be specifically explained in the company's annual proxy statement. - The NYSE has stated that it does not view the ownership of even a significant amount of stock, by itself, as a bar to an independence finding.

-Certain per se bars to a determination that a director is independent will apply.
-They are:
+Per se bars to a determination that a director is "independent":